manu2428/manu2428/README.md

 1. Name : Manuja
 2. Where am I from : Sri Lanka
 3. How old : 19+
-4. Girl frined ?
+4. Girl friend ?
 Eh, ICT homies don't have these things 😮‍💨

 # What do I know about ICT ?